drizzt/fuckPsn/README.md

 ## ChangeLog

+**v1.0:** Fix spoofing (Thanks flys out to BigFAN from psjailbreak.ru and Asure from ps3hax for the informations.)
 **v0.9:** Add support for 4.21 spoofing
 **v0.8:** Re-add support for firmwares older than 3.55
 **v0.7:** Add support for 4.11 spoofing